owid/covid-19-data/public/data/README.md

 - On 4 June 2020, we added a `continent` column to our complete dataset.
 - On 1 July 2020, we changed the format of the JSON version of our complete dataset to normalize the data and reduce file size.
 - On 4 August 2020, we added the `positive_rate` and `tests_per_case` columns to our complete dataset.
+- On 7 August 2020, we transformed our markdown codebook to a CSV file to allow easier merging with the complete dataset.

 ## Data alterations